mukund-kri/rabbitmq-exploration/pika/04.select_connect/README.md

 to RabbitMQ in async mode.

-## Status

-I have failed to get this to work, and I don't understand why.
+I have failed to understand how to use the `SelectConnection` class.

-- The example code from the Pika documentation works.
-But it's long winded and wraped in a class.
+- Copying the code from the official documentation works.
+But that is long and complex, where the functonality is wrapped in a class.
-- My attempts to write it from first principles have failed.
-I don't understand why.
+- I have failed to write code from first principles.

-## What now?
+## Now what?

-Abandon this for now.
-Focus on aio-pica library for now.
+I am going to abandon this for now.
+I might come back to it later.